-If you love a Cuban Sandwich but have a crowd to feed, check out this make-ahead Cuban Sandwich Loaf that is perfect for the grill before game time!
+If you love a Cuban Sandwich but have a crowd to feed, check out this make-ahead Cuban Sandwich Pull Apart Bread that is perfect for the grill before game time!

 - Cuban bread